All the Essentially Essential

 All the Essentially Essential is a sculpture in Raffles Place Park, Singapore.

 History

+The sculpture won the CDL Singapore Sculpture Award in 2007 and its proposed design was temporarily displayed at the Singapore Art Museum from 21 to 26 September.
+The sculpture was moved to Raffles Place Park in 2013.

+Details

 The sculpture was sculpted with stainless steel by Tan Wee Lit.
 The sculpture is of a toy kit, featuring several items, including a briefcase, a stroller and a bicycle, and is meant to represent the "work-life balance that Singaporeans strive for".
 The sculpture is intentionally left incomplete, to represent that "people's vitality and aspirations are the most essential factors that make life complete".
-The sculpture won the CDL Singapore Sculpture Award in 2007 and was temporarily displayed at the Singapore Art Museum.
-The sculpture was moved to Raffles Place Park in 2013.